lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     **The plot parameters for the eccentricity vs. semi-major axis plot**

 2.6.
-Click on "OK" or "Apply" in the "Plot Parameters" window, and view the plot (see below).
+Click on the "OK" button in the "Plot Parameters" window, and view the plot (see below).
 Delete the default plot of inclination vs. eccentricity as it is not needed.

 .. figure:: /_static/portal_tut03_step02b.png